 The Quest Scholarship Fund provides matching grants and one-on-one mentoring to help highly qualified St. Louis area students have the opportunity to study abroad.

 The St. Louis-based Quest Scholarship Fund began in 2017 and sent its first student abroad in the summer of 2017.
 Six students from St. Louis and Metro East high schools journeyed to Ghana, Costa Rica, Finland and Italy in the summer of 2018.
-Quest hopes to sent 10 - 12 students abroad in 2019.
+In 2019, nine students studied abroad in Argentina, Ghana, Italy, Costa Rica, and Japan.

 The Quest Scholarship Fund is a component fund of the St. Louis Community Foundation, a Missouri non-profit 501 (c)(3) corporation.